Background on the Program

 Features of the Program

-Students who are accepted into the Program will receive a state of the art education in biotechnollogically oriented fundamental and applied science, with emphasis laid on protein chemistry.
-We aim for a highly collaborative framework that provides the student with a comprehensive range of training options and learning experiences all managed under the expert guidance and care of our Training Faculty.
-Trainees will enter one of five Ph.D. programs in seven research areas: Chemical Engineering, Chemistry, Molecular Biosciences (Biochemistry and Biophysics, Genetics and Cell Biology, or Microbiology), Molecular Plant Sciences, or Veterinary Microbiology and Pathology, or Chemical Engineering.
-And because of the many cross-deparmental affiliations among the Training Faculty, Trainees may also have opportunities to switch from one Ph.D. program to another if the need arises and as contingent upon specific degree requirements.
+Students who are accepted into the Program will receive a state of the art education in biotechnologically oriented fundamental and applied science, with emphasis laid on protein chemistry.
+We aim for a highly collaborative framework that provides Trainees with a comprehensive range of training options and learning experiences all managed under the expert guidance and care of our Training Faculty.
+Trainees will enter one of five Ph.D. programs in seven research areas: Chemical Engineering and Bioengineering, Chemistry, Molecular Biosciences (Biochemistry and Biophysics, Genetics and Cell Biology, or Microbiology), Molecular Plant Sciences, or Immunology and Infectious Diseases.
+And because of the many cross-departmental affiliations among the Training Faculty, Trainees may also have opportunities to switch from one Ph.D. program to another if the need arises and as contingent upon specific degree requirements.

-- Travel funds for attendance at national and international meetings.
+- When Trainees are supported by the Program, travel funds are available to partially support attendance at national and international meetings.

-- First-hand experience in the biotechnology industry through an industrial internship in a biotechnology firm or institution.
+- Trainees obtain experience in the biotechnology industry through an industrial internship in a biotechnology firm or institution.

 - Visits by leading scientists and engineers from academia and industry to present seminars and interact with trainees.